-The IT Computer Support Specialist program prepares you for a career in end user support, to help businesses administer, troubleshoot and deploy Windows and OSX computers and servers, IOS, Android and Windows Mobile smartphones and tablets.
-Through hands-on activities and labs, you will learn how to set up and configure laptops, desktop, server and mobile operating systems and work with technologies such as machine virtualization and wireless networking.
-Keys to your success are keeping up with the latest technologies, having strong problem-solving skills and having the ability to work alone and with others in training and troubleshooting capacities.
+MATC IT Computer Support Specialist Program prepares students for a career in end user support.
+Some of the work that graduates do are to help businesses to administer, troubleshoot and deploy mobile devices, cloud systems, Windows Computers and Servers, OSX desktops and laptops, IOS and Android Mobile smartphones and tablets.
+Through hands-on activities and labs, students learn how to set up and configure laptops, desktops, servers and mobile operating systems and work with technologies such as machine virtualization and wireless networking.

 IT support specialist assists users who are having problems with software, computers, servers, network or mobile devices.
 Some support professionals assist companies’ customers, while others provide in-house support to an organizations’ information technology (IT) staff.
 IT support specialists are also known as technical support specialists.
 Those who provide help over the phone, via online chat or email, are called help desk technicians.